trianglecirclexyz/cthulhu/README.md

 - Runs in the terminal
 - Flags for filtering results by specific categories (Movies, TV Shows, Anime)
-- Ability to filter out unwanted results, such as application files and pornogrophy
+- Filtering out unwanted results by default, such as application files and pornogrophy

 ## Requirements